revbayes/revbayes.github.io/tutorials/intro/revgadgets.md

 `RevGadgets` provides its own core functions for summarizing and visualizing traces of specific parameters.
 `SummarizeTrace()` calculates the mean and 95% credible interval for quantitative variables and the 95% credible set for qualitative variables.
 To examine the stationary frequency (pi) parameter values in our trace file, summarize their distributions:
 ```R
 summarizeTrace(trace = trace_quant, vars =  c("pi[1]","pi[2]","pi[3]","pi[4]"))
 ```
+The following summaries will be printed to the screen:
 ```R
 $`pi[1]`
 $`pi[1]`$trace_1